Looking for more photos? Check out the latest pics posted on ORCs facebook page (and no, you don't need to be a FB or ORC member to view pictures).

 Newsletter

-ORC publishes a monthly newsletter that is published on the Club web site.
+ORC publishes a monthly newsletter that is published on the Club website.
 (Members who desire a paper copy delivered by USPS may receive one for a nominal fee.)
 It contains information about the monthly meeting, what is happening in the amateur radio community and news about our members.

 Amateur Radio Classes

 Classes leading to an Amateur Radio license are held periodically by the Ozaukee Radio Club.
 Persons who complete the 6-week course and pass the FCC test will receive an Amateur Radio license allowing them to communicate with other "Hams" around the world.
 A Federal regulation established in 2008 deleted the Morse code requirement for ALL amateur licenses.
 Over 650,000 persons in the U.S. are licensed Radio Amateurs.
 They range in age from pre-teen to senior citizens.
-For information on future classes please contact Ed Rate.
+For information on future classes please contact Tom Ruhlmann.

 Meetings